Merging Decision Transformers: Weight Averaging for Forming Multi-Task Policies: Discussion Conclusion

 \section{Discussion \& Conclusion}

-We believe several extensions and follow-ups would be useful to see if our findings more generally hold.
-We may expect merging, especially with co-training, to work better on larger models which have more capacity.
-When merging, we also report results between single task-specific Decision Transformers, and it could be useful to train and report results averaged over several starting models.
-We also have interests to evaluate merging DTs in other multi-task settings \citep{multi-game-dt}, testing other kinds of pre-training \citep{Pre-trainingForRobotsNewtasks, perception-action-PACT} besides language, or merging other kinds of models in the RL settings which incorporate pre-training and finetuning \citep{multi-q, atari-pretraining-finetune, cross-task-transfer-modelRL}.

-In this work, we studied merging Decision Transformers trained on different MuJoCo locomotion problems.
-We found that it is possible to merge randomly initialized models, leading us to analyze the role of attention in DTs.
-We also investigate merging with additional finetuning, showing we can adapt to changed representations.
-Lastly, we present a method for obtaining multi-task models utilizing pre-trained language model initializations and co-training.
-In this setting, we show that we can merge three models, obtaining a multi-task policy without centralized training, and of similar size as a single policy.
-In general, we view merging as a possible direction for more flexibly creating multi-task DTs or generalist policies.
+In this work, we studied merging Decision Transformers trained on MuJoCo locomotion problems.
+We found that it is possible to merge randomly initialized models, leading us to analyze the role of attention in DTs, use merging to obtain or improve multi-task models, and investigate using additional finetuning, common initializations, and utilizing Fisher information.